 The walls were mostly imaginary, so all we really had to do was show what they were already doing.

 We photographed a few different events at the museum with Tom Rauner, and these captured what was actually happening.
-To this we added a few shots in the style of Facebook, and from these assets we were able to create an ad campaign and a new visual language for the museum that was a far more transparent membrane between the community and the institution.
+To this, we added a few shots in the style of Facebook, and from these assets, we were able to create an ad campaign and a new visual language for the museum that was a far more transparent membrane between the community and the institution.
 The community is now inside the museum, and we show them there.
 So now if I live in the South Bronx, and I happen to visit the Bronx Museum website, I do not see an otherworldly fortress.
 I see, instead, an extension of my world.
 I see an institution that is part of the community it was established to serve.
 I see an institution fulfilling a mission given to it 40 years ago to bring the arts to the people of the Bronx, and I see in that mission a reflection of myself.

 What’s important here is that, in this particular case, our job was relatively easy.
-This new version of the brand is real, more real, in fact, than what they had before, and the results of this shift have been dramatic—as noted in The New York Times—doubling their attendance in the year since the effort began.
+This new version of the brand is real, more real, in fact, than what they had before, and the results of this shift have been dramatic—as noted in The New York Times—boosting the museum’s attendance by 50% in the year since the effort began.
 But even as we were suggesting ideas for the marketing of the museum, we did encounter resistance, “That’s not marketing, that’s a new program.”
 Indeed, marketing has to come from a product that delivers on the promises made.
 You cannot show what we are showing here in the marketing of the Bronx Museum if such a reality does not exist.
 Well, you can, but I think it’s a really bad idea, and it won’t really work.

 Ask the question: Who are we for?